chcmatos/JavaCollectionLinqProject/README.md

 Iterable result for elements grouped, each group contains the proposed key and set of elements how values of each key.

 ### IterableResultMap
-Iterable result map thats is base class of iterableResultGroup, contains methods to filter and manipulate like a dictionary.
+Iterable result map that is base class of iterableResultGroup, contains methods to filter and manipulate like a dictionary.

 ### CollectionHelper